 Now that you are familiar with the commonly asked questions in such tests, we have also curated a list of tips and tricks that can help you ace your situational judgement test:

 - Understand the type of questions asked from different scenarios to the varied responses you need to choose from.

 - Practice as many mock tests as possible.

 - Spend time studying solved situational judgement tests and make notes about how to effectively answer them.

-- Analyse the common pattern which can be drawn from your answers as it will portray the type of employee you are and the personality traits you are bringing to the team and the organisation as a whole.
+- Analyze the common pattern that can be drawn from your answers as it will portray the type of employee you are and the personality traits you are bringing to the team and the organisation as a whole.